MicrosoftDocs/win32/desktop-src/gdi/character-widths.md

 ---
-Description: 'Applications need to retrieve character-width data when they perform such tasks as fitting strings of text to page or column widths.' ms.assetid: '0c84f5f9-71cd-4077-bc99-f23a393c1c4d'
+Description: Applications need to retrieve character-width data when they perform such tasks as fitting strings of text to page or column widths. ms.assetid: 0c84f5f9-71cd-4077-bc99-f23a393c1c4d
 title: Character Widths
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Character Widths

 Applications need to retrieve character-width data when they perform such tasks as fitting strings of text to page or column widths.
 There are four functions that an application can use to retrieve character-width data.
 Two of these functions retrieve the character-advance width and two of these functions retrieve actual character-width data.

-An application can use the [GetCharWidth32](getcharwidth32.md) and [GetCharWidthFloat](getcharwidthfloat.md) functions to retrieve the advance width for individual characters or symbols in a string of text.
+An application can use the [GetCharWidth32](/windows/win32/Wingdi/nf-wingdi-getcharwidth32a?branch=master) and [GetCharWidthFloat](/windows/win32/Wingdi/nf-wingdi-getcharwidthfloata?branch=master) functions to retrieve the advance width for individual characters or symbols in a string of text.
 The advance width is the distance that the cursor on a video display or the print-head on a printer must advance before printing the next character in a string of text.
 The [**GetCharWidth32**](gdi.GetCharWidth32) function returns the advance width as an integer value.
 If greater precision is required, an application can use the [**GetCharWidthFloat**](gdi.GetCharWidthFloat) function to retrieve fractional advance-width values.

-An application can retrieve actual character-width data by using the [GetCharABCWidths](getcharabcwidths.md) and [**GetCharABCWidthsFloat**](getcharabcwidthsfloat.md) functions.
+An application can retrieve actual character-width data by using the [GetCharABCWidths](/windows/win32/Wingdi/nf-wingdi-getcharabcwidthsa?branch=master) and [**GetCharABCWidthsFloat**](/windows/win32/Wingdi/nf-wingdi-getcharabcwidthsfloata?branch=master) functions.
 The **GetCharABCWidthsFloat** function works with all fonts.
 The [**GetCharABCWidths**](gdi.GetCharABCWidths) function only works with TrueType and OpenType fonts.
 For more information about TrueType and OpenType fonts, see [Raster, Vector, TrueType, and OpenType Fonts](raster--vector--truetype--and-opentype-fonts.md).

 The following illustration shows the three components of a character width: